"Juicing Book" — Learn About:

 Fruit Juice, Vegetable Juice & Get Free Juicing Recipes

 The "Juicing Book" at juicingbook.com was first published online in April, 2003.
-Since then, the "Juicing Book" has become one of the most popular, if not the most popular, sources of free information about juicing on the Internet.
+Since then, the "Juicing Book" has become one of the more popular sources of free information about juicing on the Internet.

 The "Juicing Book" allows you to learn the simple secrets to making fresh vegetable and fruit juice.